Lesson video

 Let's have a look at the word in a sentence.

+"Yin's face was petrified as Mrs. Wordsmith edged "closer and closer."
 You can see Yin does look petrified in this picture, doesn't she?
-Her mouth is wide open, her eyes are bulging, she's probably screaming, and she's turned to stone in this picture 'cause she's so terrified.
+Her mouth is wide open, her eyes are bulging.

-These words are word pairs of petrified.
+These words are worst pairs of petrified.

-Petrified is an adjective, so here our word pairs are all nouns.
+So here our word pairs are all nouns.

-I'll read them out loud first, and then you can have a go at saying them out loud to make sure that you are remembering them.
+I'll read them out loud first and then you can have a go at saying them out loud to make sure that you are remembering them.

 Petrified expression.